arvindnair-04/SprintAnalysis/README.md

 #### Key Metrics Explained
 - Step Length
 Measures how far the athlete travels in a single step.
-➤ We calculate this by finding the maximum distance between the two ankles during each air phase—when both feet are off the ground.
+    - We calculate this by finding the maximum distance between the two ankles during each air phase when both feet are off the ground.

 - Step Rate (Frequency)
 Measures how quickly the athlete steps.
-➤ This is calculated as the time between alternate foot contacts—for example, from when the left foot lands to when the right foot lands next.
+    - This is calculated as the time between alternate foot contacts for example, from when the left foot lands to when the right foot lands next.
-➤ Step rate is measured in steps per second (Hz).
+    - Step rate is measured in steps per second (Hz).

 - Air Time & Ground Contact Time
 Measures how long each foot spends in the air and on the ground.
-➤ We count the number of frames spent in each phase and convert it to seconds using the video frame rate (FPS).
+    - We count the number of frames spent in each phase and convert it to seconds using the video frame rate (FPS).
-➤ This gives us precise air and contact durations for every stride.
+    - This gives us precise air and contact durations for every stride.

 - Speed
 Measures how fast the athlete is running.
-➤ Calculated by multiplying step length by step rate:
+  - Calculated by multiplying step length by step rate:
 **Speed = Step Length × Step Rate**
-➤ This gives speed in meters per second (m/s) for each stride.
+   - This gives speed in meters per second (m/s) for each stride.

 ---